Book This Trip

 Renjo La Pass Trek: a perfect 12-day itinerary, customizable to your needs.

-A Unique Nepal Adventure representative will meet you at the airport with a private vehicle and transfer you to your hotel (20-minute drive).
+A Unique Nepal Adventure representative will welcome you at the airport with a private vehicle and transfer you to your hotel (20-minute drive).
 After refreshing, the manager will brief you on the itinerary and check your gear, followed by free time.

 • Standard Hotel